adobe-platform/porter/docs/detailed_design/config-reference.md

 ### blackout_windows

 blackout_window contains a start_time and end_time between which
-'porter build ...' commands **that take an environment parameter as input** will exit with status 1 immediately.
+'porter build ...' commands will exit with status 1 immediately.

 The times are parsed by https://golang.org/pkg/time/#Parse with layout RFC3339 from https://golang.org/pkg/time/#pkg-constants